melsaka/BlogIT/README.md

 ## About BlogIT

-BlogIT Project is a single page app project built with nodejs (expressjs) and mongodb and it is just for practicing after taking nodejs related courses.
+BlogIT is a single page app project built with (MEVN Stack) nodejs (express), Vue and mongodb and it is just for practicing after taking nodejs related courses

 ## Installing